-Each year the Junior League of Los Angeles brings together JLLA members and community partners to focus on an issue impacting Los Angeles through its Community Leadership Forum, newly branded as the Civic Leadership Forum in 2017-2018.
-This year’s forum will focus on “Advocacy in Action,” and will bring together leaders working across our communities to host an impactful day of learning designed to empower attendees to become strong community advocates dedicated to fostering change.
+Each year the Junior League of Los Angeles (JLLA) brings together JLLA members and the community to bring awareness to an issue impacting Los Angeles through its Civic Leadership Forum.
+This year’s forum will take place on March 2, 2019 at Immaculate Heart High School and will highlight the barriers to education for foster youth of Los Angeles County.
+Featuring keynote speakers and a panel of experts, JLLA will host an impactful day of learning that is designed to empower attendees to become strong community advocates.

 Highlights of Past CLF Events